lulu70/vegan-site/content/recipes/vegan-shakshuka.md

   - recipe
 author: lior cohen
 ---
-This is vegan shakshuka made with love.
+This is a vegan shakshuka made with love.

 ![vegan-shakshuka](../assets/images/vegan-shakshuka.jpg "vegan-shakshuka")